B-cabrera/hwcalendar-mern/README.md

   - [ ] OR allowing scrolling to see all classes/hws

 ### Progress
-Current Phase: Implementing the ability to update class name
+Current Phase: Adding cancel button
-Next Phase: Fixing problems
+Next Phase: Allowing for "pages" of classes to be viewed if there are more than x amount

 #### Contact
 I am open to all comments about improving the code and overall improvements.